Digital Yahrzeit Display

 In July 2019, Congregation B’nai Jacob closed and its members became part of Congregation Achduth Vesholom.
 The long history of both congregations resulted in nearly 1,000 bronze nameplates on 10 larger boards.
 With limited wall space, the Temple’s Board of Directors decided that a digital yahrzeit display would allow us to remember our loved ones and add new ways to honor their memories.

-The leadership also decided that the existing bronze plaques will be incorporated into a sculpture in the courtyard of the Madge Rothschild Resource Center.
-The Arts and Beautification Committee is overseeing the project, which began in late 2021 and was dedicated on September 30, 2022.
+The leadership also decided that the existing bronze plaques would be incorporated into a sculpture in the courtyard of the Madge Rothschild Resource Center.
+The Arts and Beautification Committee oversaw the project, which began in late 2021 and was dedicated on September 30, 2022.

-The sculpture is being created by artist George Morrison to enhance the courtyard and create a beautiful space that the artist describes as “a place of contemplation and a testimony to the unity of two congregations whose separate histories have become one.”
+The sculpture was designed by artist George Morrison to enhance the courtyard and create a beautiful space that the artist describes as “a place of contemplation and a testimony to the unity of two congregations whose separate histories have become one.”

-The art piece will be approximately 24 feet long and 12 feet high.
-Morrison says that names of loved ones will be “seen in cloud-like arrays of bronze plaques that appear to float along the curvature of the courtyard pathway.”
-The piece will be visible from the resource center and rooms that offer views of the courtyard.
+The art piece is approximately 24 feet long and 12 feet high.
+Morrison describes the names of loved ones as being “seen in cloud-like arrays of bronze plaques that appear to float along the curvature of the courtyard pathway.”
+The piece is visible from the resource center and rooms that offer views of the courtyard.